farhannaza/IP-Protection/README.md

 ### 📂 Open Folder in Explorer

-To open the current terminal directory in VS Code’s Explorer.
-Type this command in the terminal:
+To open the current terminal directory in VS Code’s Explorer, type this command in the terminal:

 ```bash
 code .